Introduction

 A telemetry solar car is an automobile that operates on sunlight energy and has telemetry units that regulate the recovery and transmission of data continuously.
 Telemetry is the technology that enables people to observe the performance of the vehicle without physically being inside or in the vicinity of the vehicle.

-Important information to be tracked using telemetry in a solar car may include:
+Teams track important information in a solar car using telemetry, which may include:

 - How much solar energy is being collected